 Life insurance might not be on your radar now, especially if you are younger.
 Indeed, for many people starting out managing debt, starting retirement savings, or even establishing wealth management tend to be higher priorities.
 Life insurance, while advisable for many, often isn’t a priority.

-But if you are in your 40s, life insurance should be a particular consideration.
+But if you are in your 40s or later, life insurance should be a particular consideration.

 Why?
 First of all, life spans are increasing.
 According to data from the National Center for Health Statistics, average life expectancy for men and women in the United States is into the late 70s, an increase of more than five years since 1980.
 This means more people have two to three decades of a working career left when they hit their 40s.

 Also, most people's finances get more complicated as they enter middle age.
 By that time, many people have families that depend on them and a significant number of assets that may need protection in the future.
 So, putting financial plans into action in your 40s or even your 50s is not too late, given the increase in average longevity.
 (Related: Whole life insurance: Balancing protection and accumulation)

 Beyond age and finances are individual circumstances.
 Let's say, on one hand, you earn more and you have kids.
 You pay a mortgage and you save for college through a 529 plan.
 Then you may want to explore the idea of a life insurance policy large enough to cover the potential expenses if you pass away.
 On the other hand, if your mortgage is nearly paid off and your children all have full-ride scholarships to college, your need for life insurance may be less critical.